LTEX-DEV/bitcore-lib-2019/docs/asset.md

 Represents a DigiAsset.
 DigiAssets are a way to encode transactions with specific instructions.
 See [the official DigiAsset Wiki](https://digiassets.net) for further details.

 ## Creating An Issuance Asset
-To create an issuance asset you need a funded DigiByte address with associated utxos pulled from (https://explorerapi.digiassets.net/api/getaddressutxos?address=).
+To create an issuance asset you need a funded Auroracoin address with associated utxos pulled from (https://explorerapi.digiassets.net/api/getaddressutxos?address=).

 ```javascript
 var tx = new Transaction();